-The prototype works well, have ripple voltage at output lower than 1 mV and the output voltage will drop lower than 0.1 volts
+The prototype works well, has ripple voltage at an output lower than 1 mV, and the output voltage will drop lower than 0.1 volts

 Then, add the diode-1N4001 series with LED to protects voltage backward which LED may be damaged as Figure 2

 If need to use the dual power supply (Positive Ground and Negative terminal) For testing amplifier OCL.

 We change the rectifier section to new, from a Full-wave into the bridge and use the two secondary coil; 12V 2A.

 Then, apply the negative and positive of each channel to the ground as Figure 3

 Recommended: 7805 regulator circuit datasheet & pinout

 R2: 100 ohms, 0.5W resistor